bebopjmm/dnd5e-campaigns/hunters_of_damned/Team/Ludmilla Moonbrand.md

 1.

 ### Secrets
-1. Emani is the sole survivor of her small village that was ravaged by a pack of werewolves.
+1. Ludmilla is the sole survivor of her small village that was ravaged by a pack of werewolves.
 She has a bite scar that has the signature crescent moon scar of a werewolf.
 Superstitous folks would likely consider her infected.

 ### Story Arcs
 1.